Evaluating A/B Testing Methodologies via Sample Splitting: Theory and Practice: Motivating Theory

 \subsection{Context}

 We consider a set of $i \in \{1,...,I\}$ feature changes, each evaluated through an A/B test where the change is exposed to a random subset of units.
-Each feature change has a true impact $\Delta_i$, which is a random variable with realized values denoted by $\delta_i$.
-These true impacts $\Delta_i$ are independently and identically distributed (iid) according to some unknown probability distribution $G$.
-Conditional on the true impact $\Delta_i = \delta_i$, the A/B test generates random data $\hat{X}_i$ independently distributed according to a probability distribution $F$, with realized values $\hat{x}_i$.
+Each feature change has a true impact $\Delta_i$, which is a random variable with realized values $\delta_i$.
+Each test is further characterized by latent variables $Z_i$, with realized values $z_i$, capturing features of the testing environment such as sample size and outcome variability.
+The pairs $(\Delta_i, Z_i)$ are independently and identically distributed according to an unknown distribution $G$.

+Conditional on the true impact $\Delta_i = \delta_i$ and test environment $Z_i = z_i$, the A/B test generates random data $\hat{X}_i$ according to a sampling distribution $F_i$, with realized values $\hat{x}_i$.
+To simplify notation, we suppress the dependence on $i$ and write $F$ in place of $F_i$.
+This sampling distribution reflects the sampling of units and random assignment of treatment in each test and may vary across tests through the true impact and test environment $(\Delta_i, Z_i)$.